mcongrove/TitaniumPebble/documentation/index.md

-# TiPebble
+# TitaniumPebble

-For a complete guide on integrating TiPebble in your project, please refer to the [README](https://github.com/mcongrove/TiPebble/blob/master/README.md).
+For a complete guide on integrating TitaniumPebble in your project, please refer to the [README](https://github.com/mcongrove/TitaniumPebble/blob/master/README.md).
 This document is only a function reference.

 ## prop: connectedCount